~Angela Peralta Theater~

 Museo Arqueológico de Mazatlan/MUSAM: CLOSED until further notice… During the year this space (indoors and outdoors) hosts many different art exhibits and workshops.
 Located on Sixto Osuna# 76, kitty corner to Macaws.
 Closed Mondays, open from 9 a.m.
 6 p.m.
 If you wish to call ahead, 669 981 1455

 Museo de Arte: As of February 2021 small groups are allowed in the Museo to see the exhibits.
 All Covid protocols must be followed please – face masks and social distancing.
 For information in English or French please call 669 163 0248.
 The Museo is open on Wednesday, Thursday and Friday from 10 a.m. to 2 p.m.
+The Museo will be closed from July 17 until August 9 for summer holidays.
 There are three galleries – one collection is in the Sala Antonio López Saenz.
 Changing exhibits are in both the Sala Roberto Perez Rubio, and Sala Carlos Bueno galleries.
 Cecilia Sánchez Duarte was appointed the new director in January 2017 and slowly this wonderful space has come alive. [to view Cecilia’s own artwork] You may wish to read a detailed profile on the Museo de Arte.
 The galleries are open Tuesday to Sunday from 10 a.m. to 5 p.m.
 The Museum is located on Sixto Osuna #71 and Venustiano Carranza, Centro.
 Call 985 3502 or 981 5592, the phone will be answered in Spanish. [ Cecilia has hosted many videos on Artists Studios, have a look, you’d be surprised by the talent!]

 Nidart, Libertad #45, 985 5991, leather masks, ceramics, jewellery, and much, much more.
 Open Monday to Saturday at 10 a.m. #17 on ArtWalk